-Only at small radii do the physics lists FTFP_BERT, FTFP_BERT_HP and QBBC have a higher mean hit energy for higher energies, as can be seen in Fig. 13 and 14.
+Only at small radii do the physics lists FTFP_BERT, FTFP_BERT_HP and QBBC have a higher mean hit energy for higher energies, as can be seen Figs. 13 and 14.
 A higher energy can also be seen in Fig. 11 for small radii at 6 and 10 GeV.
-In Fig. 13 the mean energy per hit in FTFP_BERT and FTFP_BERT_HP are compared to the data.
+In Fig. 13 the mean energy per hit in FTFP_BERT and FTFP_BERT_HP is compared to the data.
 This comparison suggests that too much energy is deposited close to the shower axis in the Fritiof model.
 The effect is smaller for QBBC and especially QGSP_BERT, as can be seen in Fig. 14.
-At 10 GeV QGSP_BERT even slightly underestimates, due to the admixture of the Low Energy Parametrized model.
+At 10 GeV QGSP_BERT even slightly underestimates, due to the admixture of the low energy parametrised model.